Maternal Aid Association in Bangladesh

 Medical students from King’s College London volunteered in Bangladesh for nine days as part of the Maternal Aid Association

-Maternal Aid Association (MAA) is a grassroots student-led charity striving to improve healthcare in resource-poor settings such as Bangladesh, to bring about safe, effective, high quality maternal healthcare.
-MAA was founded by Aqil Jaigirdar, a 4th year King’s College London medical student, and the team comprises current King’s College London healthcare students supported by Professor Janice Rymer, Vice President for the Royal College of Obstetrics and Gynaecology, Professor of Gynaecology at King’s College London, and Consultant Gynaecologist at Guy’s and St Thomas’, and Dr Daghni Rajasingham, Consultant Obstetrician Guy’s and St Thomas’.
+Maternal Aid Association (MAA) is a grassroots student-led charity striving to improve healthcare in resource-poor settings such as Bangladesh.
+It aims to bring about safe, effective and high quality maternal healthcare.
+MAA was founded by Aqil Jaigirdar, a 4th year King’s College London medical student.
+The team comprises current King’s College London healthcare students, supported by Professor Janice Rymer, Vice President for the Royal College of Obstetrics and Gynaecology, Professor of Gynaecology at King’s College London, and Consultant Gynaecologist at Guy’s and St Thomas’, and Dr Daghni Rajasingham, Consultant Obstetrician Guy’s and St Thomas’.

 The aim of the 2017 Summer Bangladesh trip (JourneyMaa) was to continue providing high quality sustainable maternal care in rural areas of the country.
-With MAA's has established strong links with British healthcare professionals and Bangladeshi universities, medical professionals and healthcare students.
-This way, there is a long-term and sustainable relationship built between two countries that will co-operate, monitor and evaluate the implementation of innovative work that will improve maternal healthcare in Bangladesh.
+MAA has established strong links with British healthcare professionals and Bangladeshi universities, medical professionals and healthcare students, enabling a long-term sustainable relationship built between two countries.
+As a result MAA is able to co-operate, monitor and evaluate the implementation of innovative work that will improve maternal healthcare in Bangladesh.

 JourneyMaa took place between the 15 – 23 August 2017 and is the charity’s second overseas trip.
-A multidisciplinary team of British healthcare professionals and students returned to Balaganj, and visited a new village, Ramsiri; both of which are in Sylhet, Bangladesh.
+A multidisciplinary team of British healthcare professionals and students returned to Balaganj, as well as visiting a new village, Ramsiri; both of which are in Sylhet, Bangladesh.
 The trip was led by Fatnin Mohd Fuad, 2nd year medical student at King’s College London.